• Skip to primary navigation

 If you're preparing mini pumpkins for a party, it couldn't be easier.
 Just prepare them in advance earlier in the day and when ready to serve, simply finish them off under the grill or bake in a hot oven for 10-15 minutes.

 I wouldn't recommend chopping the garlic and mushrooms in advance, as they'll lose their flavours and vitamins.
-Instead, prepare the stuffed pumpkins completely cooked and leave the last grilling part to last.
+Instead, prepare the stuffed pumpkins completely cooked and leave the grilling part last.
 This way, the pumpkins are heated under the grill, topped with more cheese which is deliciously melted and toasted and ready to serve.

 scooping out seeds of mini pumpkins